Monday, June 30, 2025

 I remember my brothers giving speeches but I can’t remember anything they said.
 I remember that in my speech, I compared myself to my dad.
 He loved sports and I love sports.
 He loved dirty jokes and I love dirty jokes.
 He didn’t care what other people thought and I don’t care what other people think.
 I remember not feeling embarrassed about choking on my tears.

 I remember my four kids and my two nieces sitting in the front row, but maybe my 2-year-olds weren’t there.
 I think the girls were wearing dresses with flowers.
 When I cried, the big kids cried.
 When the big kids cried, the little kids cried.
-I remember at first thinking that some of the tears felt inauthentic but then I remember thinking that there’s nothing more naturally contagious than laughter and crying.
+I remember at first thinking that some of the tears felt inauthentic but then I remember thinking that there’s nothing more naturally contagious than laughter and tears.
 My kids didn’t fully understand they had lost their grandpa but they knew their dad was sad.

 I don’t remember much after that.
-I vaguely remember the casket being lowered into the ground and thinking that god damn it my dad had had ten more good years in him.
+I vaguely remember the casket being lowered into the ground and thinking that, god damn it, my dad had had ten more good years in him.

 I remember flying back to Chicago and burying myself in my very new, very challenging job.